chris-gibs/CardGameApp/README.md

 Shows text from a rules file highlighting the rules of the card game.

 # User Interaction Outline
 User navigates menus using arrows and Enter keys.
 A built in prompt message explains this on each menu.
-If input by the user is required the applicaiton will prompt the user for the required input and run a check on the input.
+If input by the user is required the application will prompt the user for the required input and run a check on the input.
 User can access help/rules files that describe what to do should they need it.
 If a user enters an incorrect input they will receive a red coloured text message stating that fact.
 They are sent back to the menu they were on previously to try again.
 Green coloured text messages indicate a successful input.

 # Help Documentation
 ## Installation

+type ./run_app.sh
 ## Required Dependencies
 ### Gems
 gem "pastel", "~> 0.8.0"